FranBarInstance/neutralts/doc/syntax.md

 Nesting
 -------

-By design all Bifs can be nested and there can be a Bif anywhere in another Bif except in the name.
+By design all BIFs can be nested and there can be a BIF anywhere in another BIF except in the name.

 ```text
 {:eval; {:code; {:code; ... :} :} >>